shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/tcp-ip.md

 actually go to in the Network.
 The URL address is used by Domain Name Systems to map to the IP address.
 For HTTP URL, the port defaults to Port 80 which is the standard HTTP port.
 We'll talk more about ports later.

-These are the first three layers that allow an HTTP Request/Response to be sent through the internet intact and to the right destination
+These are the first three layers that allow an HTTP Request/Response to be sent through the internet intact and to the right destination.